-Research by the Health and Safety Laboratory (report RR720) shows that the common assumption that PPE is a reliable “solution” to hearing damage risk problems is simply untrue, leaving many personnel still at risk and many companies open to claims.
+It has been known for decades that it is virtually impossible to guarantee adequate protection from hearing protectors at noise levels above c 95dB(A).
+Consequently, it should not have been news that research by the Health and Safety Laboratory (report RR720) proved that the common assumption that PPE is a reliable “solution” to hearing damage risk problems is simply untrue.
+This assumption has left many personnel at risk and companies are open to claims if their hearing conservation policy is based on PPE use.
 Some of the key findings of the research are:-

-The inadequacy of PPE performance in many real-world situations is also born out by the continuing tidal wave of hearing damage claims (£400 million in one year (2014), despite (or even because of) the over-reliance on PPE without understanding the performance limitations away from the lab.
+The inadequacy of PPE performance in many real-world situations is also born out by the continuing tidal wave of hearing damage claims of £400 million in one year (2014 - IFA UK deafness working party), despite (or even because of) the over-reliance on PPE without understanding the performance limitations away from the lab.
 This also brings into sharp focus the need to reduce noise levels to reduce risk, even when the levels cannot be reduced to below 85dB(A).

 There is more on the topic of self-financing noise control, including a White paper here.